 What Color Hair Will My Baby Have?
-A Genetic Explanation
+(A Guide to Hair Color Genetics)

 Editor’s Note: We know raising kids can be hard.
 That’s why we’re dedicated to making your life easier with the latest and greatest parenting advice and products.
 We wanted to let you know that if you chose to purchase one of the items featured in this post, we may receive a small commission for it.

 What will your baby look like?
-Hair color and eye color are the most common things expecting parents wonder about.
-While there is no sure bet, you can make some good guesses with the right information.
+Baby hair color and baby eye color are some of the most common things expecting parents wonder about.
+While there is no sure bet, you can make some good guesses about your future child's hair color with the right information.

-To understand how hair color works, you will need to understand some basic genetics.
-During my time studying genetics at the University of California, Santa Cruz and teaching genetics in the San Francisco Unified School District, I have learned a great deal about genetic compositions and make-up can have an impact.
+To understand how baby hair color works, you will need to understand some basic genetics.
 Your genetic code consists of tens of thousands of directions that tell your body how to grow, called genes.
-Genes are stored inside chromosomes and determine everything from your blood type to your biological sex to your hair color.
+Genes are stored inside chromosomes and determine everything from blood type to biological sex to baby eye color to baby hair color.

 Looking to learn more about your genetics and how they impact everything from your microbiome to your appearance and hormones?
 Our partners at Nebula Genomics can help you understand your genome, explore your ancestry, and learn about your inherited traits.
 Check out their offerings here.